In Gaza, hope is a fantasy

 Biden et al may claim, at least publicly, to ask Israel to stop the looming carnage.
 Netanyahu will not be deterred by their empty, delivered-behind-a-lectern “warnings”.
 He is calling the geopolitical shots, not Biden et al.

-While America was preoccupied with a football game last night, Netanyahu gave Palestinians in Rafah a taste of the terror to come – firing a shower of shells that killed and dismembered dozens of sleeping children, women and men.
+While America was preoccupied with a football game on Sunday night, Netanyahu gave Palestinians in Rafah a taste of the terror to come – firing a shower of shells that killed and dismembered dozens of sleeping children, women and men.

 Finally, a cocksure Netanyahu understands the value of patience.
 Biden looks and sounds like an old man who is poised to become yesterday’s man – gone, inconsequential and forgotten.